jfrog/frogbot/README.md

 #### Bitbucket Server
 After you create a new pull request, Frogbot will automatically scan it.
 The scan output will include only new vulnerabilities added by the pull request.
 Vulnerabilities that aren't new, and existed in the code prior to the pull request creation, will not be included in the report.

-1. A developer opens a merge request.
+1. A developer opens a pull request.
-3. Frogbot is triggered and scans the pull request, and adds a comment with the scan results.
+2. Frogbot is triggered and scans the pull request, and adds a comment with the scan results.
-4. Frogbot can be triggered again following new commits, by adding a comment with the `frogbot scan` text.
+3. Frogbot can be triggered again following new commits, by adding a comment with the `rescan` text.

 #### Pull request comments
 ##### 👍 No issues